Haim Katz

 Haim Katz (חַיִּים כַּץ; born 21 December 1947) is an Israeli politician.
 He currently serves as the Minister of Tourism, Minister of Construction and Housing and Minister of Health.
 Katz was the Minister of Labor, Welfare and Social Services from 2015 to 2019, served as the Minister of National Security, Minister of Heritage and Minister of Development of the Periphery, the Negev and the Galilee in 2025, and served as a member of the Knesset for One Nation between 1999 and 2003, and for Likud between 2003 and 2023.

 Biography

 Born in Germany in 1947, Katz emigrated to Israel in 1949.
 After finishing school and national service with the rank of master sergeant, he worked as an electronics technician.
 He became involved with trade unions when he became a member of the workers' council at Israel Aerospace Industries in 1983, and was also chairman of the technicians and engineers' union.
 In 1993 he became secretary of the National Workers Union of Israel Aircraft Industries, and was appointed chairman of the pension funds policy team of the Histadrut in 1996.
 Katz founded the Oz (עוז) faction within the Histadrut.

 Katz lives in Shoham and is married with three children.
 He is also a member of the Israel Football Association.

+He serves as the chair of the Likud Central Committee.